 THE STORY BEHIND THE STORY

 There is usually a good reason behind why each of my books came to be written.
 Sometimes, as in the case of two, they are personal tributes wrapped up in what I hope are engaging adventure tales.
 Others had their roots or inspiration form in surprisingly different ways.
-On the chance that a few of you may be interested in knowing a little more about this, here’s a short breakdown on the stories behind the story.
+On the chance that a few of you may be interested in knowing a little more about this, here’s a short breakdown on the stories behind the stories.

 This is a personal tribute to my Canadian father, a pilot who was killed while on his 28th mission with RAF Bomber Command in July 1944.
 I was just six weeks old at the time.
 Most of what I ever learned about him came from Mum’s memories and old photos.